ncatlab/nlab-content/pages/10750.md

 +-- {: .proof}
 ###### Proof

-Every acyclic fibration in the strict model structure is injective with respect to strict cofibrations by the strict model structure; and it is a stable equivalence by item 1 of prop. \ref{StableEquivalencesBetweenOmegaSpectraAreStrictWeakEquivalences}.
+Every acyclic fibration in the strict model structure is injective with respect to strict cofibrations by the strict model structure; and it is a clearly a stable weak homotopy equivalence.

-Conversely, a morphism injective with respect to strict cofibrations that are stable weak homotopy equivalences is a $K$-[[injective morphism]] by corollary \ref{KInjectivesAreIndeedTheStableFibrations}, and hence if it is also a stable equivalence then by lemma \ref{KInjectiveStableEquivalencesAreStrictEquivalences} it is a strict acylic fibration.
+Conversely, a morphism injective with respect to strict cofibrations that are stable weak homotopy equivalences is a $J^{stable}$-[[injective morphism]] by corollary \ref{KInjectivesAreIndeedTheStableFibrations}, and hence if it is also a stable equivalence then by lemma \ref{KInjectiveStableEquivalencesAreStrictEquivalences} it is a strict acylic fibration.

 =--